bloominstituteoftechnology/webdb-iii-challenge/README.md

 V `[GET] /api/cohorts` This route will return an array of all cohorts.
 V `[GET] /api/cohorts/:id` This route will return the cohort with the matching `id`.
 V `[GET] /api/cohorts/:id/students` returns all students for the cohort with the specified `id`.
-- `[PUT] /api/cohorts/:id` This route will update the cohort with the matching `id` using information sent in the body of the request.
+V `[PUT] /api/cohorts/:id` This route will update the cohort with the matching `id` using information sent in the body of the request.
-- `[DELETE] /api/cohorts/:id` This route should delete the specified cohort.
+V `[DELETE] /api/cohorts/:id` This route should delete the specified cohort.

 ## Stretch Problem

 Add the following endpoints.

-- `[POST] /students` This route should save a new student to the database.
+V `[POST] /students` This route should save a new student to the database.
-- `[GET] /students` This route will return an array of all students.
-- `[GET] /students/:id` This route will return the student with the matching `id`.
+V `[GET] /students/:id` This route will return the student with the matching `id`.
-- `[PUT] /students/:id` This route will update the student with the matching `id` using information sent in the body of the request.
+V `[PUT] /students/:id` This route will update the student with the matching `id` using information sent in the body of the request.
-- `[DELETE] /students/:id` This route should delete the specified student.
+V `[DELETE] /students/:id` This route should delete the specified student.

 Have the student returned by the `[GET] /students/:id` endpoint include the cohort name and remove the `cohort_id` fields.
 The returned object should look like this: